evolvoc/gulp-translation/README.md

 gulp-translation
 ================

-As this gulp plugin is still in development, you should not use it
+As this gulp plugin is still in development, you should use it carefully

+Check out the examples folder for details